-You may have heard the term SEO, or Search Engine Optimization, previously as a business owner.
+Previously, you may have heard the term SEO, or Search Engine Optimization, as a business owner.

-It’s possible that you’ve connected it with something extremely complicated, leading you to avoid investing too much time in it.
+You may have connected it with something incredibly complicated, leading you to avoid investing too much time in it.
 I know what you’re going through since I’ve been there.

 The amount of SEO information available is never-ending.
-And, to be honest, you don’t need to know everything there is to begin rating.
-Simply understanding the foundations of SEO, as well as providing high-quality content, can help you attract more visitors to your website.
+And, to be honest, you don’t need to know everything there is to begin ranking in search engines.
+Simply understanding the foundations of SEO and providing high-quality content can help you attract more visitors to your website.
 After all, what good is a beautiful website if no one can view it?

 Other search engines, aside from Google, may come as a surprise.
 According to Oberlo Article, Google has a massive 92.18 percent of the global search engine market share.
-That’s a significant chunk of online real estate.
-Bing, Baidu, Yahoo, and Yandex are some of the lesser players.
+Some of the smaller players include Bing, Baidu, Yahoo, and Yandex.

 When you type a question into a search bar, Google recognizes any keywords and uses a series of rules and algorithms to analyze thousands of websites in a fraction of a second to discover the best results for your search.
-These are known as Ranking Factors, and Google uses over 200 of them to evaluate webpages.
+These are known as Ranking Factors, and Google uses over 200 of them to evaluate web pages.
+If you want to rank well on Google, you’ll want to make sure that you’ve checked most, if not all, of the boxes.
 Consider this a checklist for your website.
-If you want to rank well on Google, you’ll want to spend some time making sure that you’ve checked most, if not all, of the boxes.
-Keep in mind that Google’s Algorithm is constantly evolving, so being current on their ranking elements is critical.
+Keep in mind that Google’s Algorithm is constantly evolving, so being current on its ranking elements is critical.

-Unfortunately, SEO is not a set-it-and-forget-it strategy; rather, it is constantly evolving.
-It’s critical to keep up with current SEO trends in order to continue your ranking.
+Unfortunately, SEO is not a set-it-and-forget-it strategy; instead, it constantly evolves.
+It’s critical to keep up with current SEO trends to continue your ranking.

 Here are a few simple ways that you can implement SEO on your website: